Sun Devil® Athletics

 We ask that you please don't put staff in a tough situation and follow these guidelines.

-Parking is limited and the walk from the parking areas to the practice field does require some up and down hill areas.
+Parking is limited, and the walk from the parking areas to the practice field involves some uphill and downhill sections.

 We also encourage you to check the weather.
-There are no umbrellas allowed, and should a monsoon storm occur, some areas could become muddy.
+Umbrellas are not allowed, and should a monsoon storm occur, some areas could become muddy.

 Please understand that the team does have to clean up camp after the scrimmage on Saturday.
-The cleaning process for more than 150 Sun Devils will begin when the scrimmage is over.
+The cleaning process for more than 150 Sun Devils will begin after the practice.

 1. Take 202 (east from Phoenix) to 101 North.